golanlevin/gen-ai/assignments/assignment_4.md

 # Assignment Set #4: Off-Road Experiments

-For this unit, we will turn our classroom into a Sharing Laboratory.
+For this unit, we will turn our classroom into a *Sharing Laboratory*.
 Each day, we will have collective work sessions in which you make and share your experiments.
 The pressure is off to make "good" work; rather, our goal here is to **tinker freely**.
 For these experiments, think: less Deep Meaningful Art, more [Dumb Jokes](https://www.nytimes.com/interactive/2023/07/10/style/ai-memes-jokes.html?smid=nytcore-ios-share&referringSource=articleShare).

 This set of assignments has the following components:

 * 4.1.
 [Specify Tools in our Spreadsheet](#4-1-specify-tools-in-our-spreadsheet) — *Due 3/20; 30 minutes*
 * 4.2.
 [Readings: Slop; Other AIs](#4-2-readings-slop-other-ais) — *Due 3/25; 40 minutes*
+* 4.3 & 4.4: **Experiments A & B** - *3-5 hours X2*

 ---